|

 NASA Procedural Requirements |

-NPR 3792.1D Effective Date: May 14, 2018 Expiration Date: May 14, 2024 |
+NPR 3792.1D Effective Date: May 14, 2018 Expiration Date: November 14, 2030 |

 NASA strives to ensure that the workplace is safe and free of illegal drug use by all employees.
 The use of illegal drugs by Federal employees is not permissible under any circumstances, regardless of state and/or local laws.
 The term illegal drug does not mean the use of a controlled substance pursuant to a valid prescription or other uses authorized by law, not otherwise in conflict with Federal law.
-This directive is NASA's Plan for a Drug-Free Workplace and, in conjunction with applicable Federal statutory and regulatory requirements, including those approved by the Department of Health and Human Services, establishes the responsibilities, procedures, and guidelines for a comprehensive Drug-Free Workplace Program.
+This directive is NASA's Plan for a Drug-Free Workplace and, in conjunction with applicable Federal statutory and regulatory requirements, including those approved by the Department of Health and Human Services (HHS), establishes the responsibilities, procedures, and guidelines for a comprehensive Drug-Free Workplace Program.

 a.
 This NASA Procedural Requirement (NPR) is applicable to NASA Headquarters and NASA Centers, including Component Facilities, Technical and Service Support Centers, and the Office of the Inspector General.